SenseNet/sncom-resources/_docs/notification.md

 <a name="Configuration"></a>
 ## Configuration
 #### Prerequisites
-This feature requires a mail server to be cofigured in web.config.
+This feature requires a mail server to be configured in web.config.
 Please make sure that you added this fragment filled with the address and optionally access credentials to your mail server.

 ```xml
 <system.net>